MPL 50x25x12 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of children's health.
-Additionally, miniscule components of these devices are able to be problematic in medical diagnosis when they are in the body.
+- Health risk to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of children's health.
+Additionally, small elements of these products can be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.